mounikaravi-hospet/spring-boot-quiz-application/README.md

 # Quiz Application using Spring Boot.

-This is a simple Spring Boot project which has endpoints for a Quiz Application.
-It is a MCQ based quiz with 4 options and has a single right answer.
+* This is a simple Spring Boot project which has endpoints for a Quiz Application.
+* It is a MCQ based quiz with 4 options and has a single right answer.
+* The questions table is in JSON format in Questions.json file.

 ## Technologies and tools used